atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 t
 i
 .
 59
-” have you brought this, whim from Sir “thomas’s ^ Though I fuppose he “calls his daughter Poll, or Polly, if “she was christened Mary.”
+" have you brought this, whim from Sir “thomas’s ^ Though I fuppose he “calls his daughter Poll, or Polly, if “she was christened Mary."
 V
-“The miss Lumleys have no such“ “common names, ” Said miss Selby: “Sir Thomas, generally calls “them Charlotte and Harriot; atia Jucb “names are fo genteel, fo fashionable, “that one should be glad to be .called “by them from morning tonight.” ‘ ft ' i
+“The miss Lumleys have no such“ “common names, " Said miss Selby: “Sir Thomas, generally calls “them Charlotte and Harriot; atia Jucb “names are fo genteel, fo fashionable, “that one should be glad to be .called “by them from morning tonight." ‘ ft ' i
-“Really! ” answered Mr. Selby: “why the girl’s head is quite turned 7» “If this is going to See people of “fashion, as you call them, I shall de
+“Really! " answered Mr. Selby: “why the girl’s head is quite turned 7» “If this is going to See people of “fashion, as you call them, I shall de
 9
-“fire you to stay at home for the “future.” ft
+“fire you to stay at home for the “future." ft
 K ' *
 9. *• 0 i